 Why a solar water fountain?

-So when solar power water fountains became a thing, I’ve been eagerly watching to see if they actually worked!
+So when solar energy water fountains became a thing, I’ve been eagerly watching to see if they actually worked!
 The concept was too good.
 You simply put a solar powered fountain in water, and it instantly turns on, making having a water fountain anywhere in your yard possible with very little fuss!
+No need for an increased electric bill nor endless plumbing.

 So I purchased a solar water fountain hoping it would work as good as it promised to.

-It’s now safe to say, the low-cost fountain positively exceeds my expectations!
-Not only does it work really well, the sounds and sights and movability make it an easy addition to any sunny garden or sitting space!
+It’s now safe to say, low-cost solar outdoor fountains positively exceeds my expectations!
+Not only does it work really well, the sounds and sights and movability make it an easy addition and lovely focal point to any sunny garden, sitting space or as an added attractant to a birdbath!

 Wish you had a water fountain?
 Try this… and be sure to check out the video below to see it in action!